 Name your rule by clicking in the rule name field.
-For example, if you want to create a rule marks tasks complete when you move them to done, you might name your rule “Mark task complete when moved to Done” and put it in a group (optional).
+For example, if you want to create a rule to mark tasks complete when you move them to Done, you might name your rule “Mark task complete when moved to Done” and put it in a group (optional).

 Select a Trigger